-The MicroMAX cameras have two ADCs that can be selected via the data acquisition application.
-These run at 100 KHz and 5 MHz, with read noises of 3.1 and 11 e-, respectively (the nominal read noise at 100 KHz is 4 e-, but we measured lower read noises in our lab tests).
+The MicroMAX cameras (Fig. 4) have two ADCs that can be selected via the data acquisition application.
+These run at 100 KHz and 5 MHz, with read noises of 3.1 and 11 e^- , respectively (the nominal read noise at 100 KHz is $4 e^{-}$, but we measured lower read noises in our laboratory tests).
 The MicroMAX camera is connected to a data acquisition laptop via a USB 2.0 interface.
 This common interface allows us to use nearly any laptop on the market that can run Windows XP and WinView, the data acquisition application from Roper Scientific.
-The MicroMax cameras are about the size and weight of two bricks (4.5" x 4.5" x 8"; 7.5 lbs).
-They are run from a separate electronics box that is about the size of a toaster oven and weighs about 20 lbs.
-The MicroMAX cameras are thermoelectrically cooled to about -45°C. There is a vacuum around the CCD assembly that occasionally needs to be pumped down.
+The MicroMax cameras are about the size and weight of two bricks $(12 \times 12 \times 20 \text{ cm}; 7.5 \text{ lb})$.
+They are run from a separate electronics box that is about the size of a toaster oven and weighs about 20 lb.
+The MicroMAX cameras are thermoelectrically cooled to about -45° C. There is a vacuum around the CCD assembly that occasionally needs to be pumped down.

 The PhotonMAX cameras have two conventional and two EMCCD ADC modes (four total).
-The conventional modes are at 1 and 5 MHz, with corresponding read noises of 7 and 11 e-, respectively.
+The conventional modes are at 1 and 5 MHz, with corresponding read noises of 7 and $11 e^-$, respectively.
 The electron multiplication modes are at 5 and 10 MHz, with negligible effective read noises.
 The PhotonMAX cameras have a factory-sealed vacuum that cannot be pumped (and is supported by a lifetime warranty).
-They are thermoelectrically cooled to -80°C. The PhotonMAX cameras are slightly bigger than the MicroMAX CCD head units but have no separate electronics boxes.
-The PhotonMAX data rates are too fast for USB 2.0; they interface to a data acquisition computer via a half-height PCI-Card.
-The PHOT systems use Dell D620 laptops with docks to host the half-height cards.
+They are thermoelectrically cooled to -80° C. The PhotonMAX cameras are slightly bigger than the MicroMAX CCD head units but have no separate electronics boxes.
+The PhotonMAX data rates are too fast for USB 2.0; they interface to a data acquisition computer via a half-height PCI card.
+The PHOT systems use Dell D620 laptops with docks to host the halfheight cards.